UKHomeOffice/callisto-docs/choreography/record-time.md

 Record time results in the  creation or modification of  a [`TimeEntry`](./../containers.md#timecard-resources-public) instance in the TimeCard container's internal database.

 ### External changes
-When a user records time via the TimeCard container this triggers the publication of an event that encapsulates the recorded time.
-The event is broadcasts via a topic managed by a Kafka message broker.

-When a `TimeEntry` is successfully recorded by the TimeCard container it triggers the publication of an event that encapsulates that `TimeEntry` resource along with the type of action that was performed on the resource (TODO - link to event page).
+When a `TimeEntry` is successfully recorded by the TimeCard container it triggers the publication of an event that encapsulates that `TimeEntry` resource along with the type of action that was performed on the resource.
 As an event producer the TimeCard container should follow the blueprints below -

 - [topic creation](../blueprints/topic-creation.md)
 - [event publication (schema & trigger points)](../blueprints/event-publication.md)